magento/magento2-pwa-commerce/README.md

 -  Run a Magento installation with additional modules.
 -  Develop locally using the standard git workflow.

 You may need to ensure that there are no `Magento_PWA*` modules listed as `enabled` when you run `bin/magento module:status`.
-If they are, [follow the docs on how to enable modules](https://devdocs.magento.com/guides/v2.3/extension-dev-guide/build/enable-module.html).
+If there are, [follow the docs on how to enable modules](https://devdocs.magento.com/guides/v2.3/extension-dev-guide/build/enable-module.html).

 ### Setting up the Git workflow